 A visit to a site for exploration and production of shale gas in the vicinity of Fort Worth (Texas) and a meeting with Texas state and municipal regulators on fracking conclude the trip.

-There have been four EU-US Energy Council ministerial meetings, which in turn have reported to the EU-US Summits:
+There have been five EU-US Energy Council ministerial meetings:

 On 5 December 2012, the fourth meeting took place in Brussels.